 UPS air maintenance workers threaten strike ahead of shareholders meeting

-A union representing 1,200 U.S. air maintenance workers at United Parcel Service Inc turned up pressure on the company on Sunday to settle a three-year contract dispute, saying it would seek clearance to strike.
-The union is taking its grievances directly to UPS shareholders, running as an advertisement an open letter to David Abney, the company's chief executive officer, ahead of a Thursday shareholders meeting.
+A union representing 1,200 U.S. air maintenance workers at United Parcel Service Inc. turned up pressure on the company Sunday to settle a three-year contract dispute, saying it would seek clearance to strike.
+The union is taking its grievances directly to UPS shareholders, running as an advertisement an open letter to David Abney, the company's chief executive, ahead of a Thursday shareholders meeting.

 Add your comments below